stevemorris/Circuitry/README.md

 where CircuitName is the name of the main circuit whose inputs and outputs will be simulated.
 This circuit can include other circuits in it's definition.

+Circuit definitions are loaded from the *circuits* folder by default.
+Alternatively, you can prepend a folder name and slash to load from a subfolder of the *circuits* folder instead:

+    bin/circuitry [OptionalFolderName/][CircuitName]

-Some sample circuits are defined in the file circuits/samples.rb.
+Some sample circuits are defined in the file circuits/examples/sample_circuits.rb.
 To try out Circuitry with the sample FullAdder circuit, run the following command:

-    bin/circuitry FullAdder
+    bin/circuitry examples/FullAdder

 ## Circuit Definition Format

-Circuit definitions are stored in one or more text files in the circuits/ folder.
-The application automatically loads all files in this folder that have a .rb extension.
+Circuit definitions are stored in one or more text files in the *circuits* folder by default, or optionally in a subfolder of the *circuits* folder.
+The application automatically loads all files in the *circuits* folder, or a specified subfolder, that have a .rb extension.

 Each circuit must have a unique name, with no spaces or special characters.
 The format of a circuit definition must follow this structure: